cilium/cilium/Documentation/bpf.rst

 ..

-* Compared to XDP, tc BPF programs can be triggered out of ingress and also egress points in the networking data path as opposed to ingress only in case of XDP.
+* Compared to XDP, tc BPF programs can be triggered out of ingress and also egress points in the networking data path as opposed to ingress only in the case of XDP.

   The two hook points ``sch_handle_ingress()`` and ``sch_handle_egress()`` in the kernel are triggered out of ``__netif_receive_skb_core()`` and ``__dev_queue_xmit()``, respectively.
-The latter two are the main receive and transmit functions in the data path that, taking XDP aside, are triggered for every network packet going in or coming out of the node allowing for full visibility for tc BPF programs at these hook points.
+The latter two are the main receive and transmit functions in the data path that, setting XDP aside, are triggered for every network packet going in or coming out of the node allowing for full visibility for tc BPF programs at these hook points.